taskswithcode/salient_object_detection_app/README.md

 ### Salient object detection app
 App to perform salient object detection in an image.
 The background could be removed.
+This app is utilizes service exposed by [InSPyReNet fork](https://github.com/taskswithcode/InSPyReNet.git)